Chinese Medicine Sample Meals

 Almond Butter, Cashew Butter, Sunflower Butter

 Peanut butter is not recommended as it is high on the list of inflammatory foods.
-If you choose to use peanut butter, please use the kind made with just peanuts, no added oils or sugar – bad peanut butter includes brands like Jiffy which uses highly processed, inflammatory oils and sugar.
+If you choose to use peanut butter, please use the kind made with just peanuts, no added oils or sugar.
+Avoid commercial peanut butter which often contains highly processed, inflammatory oils and sugar.

 Apple butter can be added for sweetness (the kind with just apples, no added sugar).